About Harvest TESOL

 What is “practicum?”

-During the course, a future teacher will have to observe ESL classes for a minimum of 4 hours and teach at least 6 hours.
+During the course, a future teacher will have to observe and teach ESL classes.
 This is a requirement for graduation.

 Where can I go for my practicum?